xPierG/morning_digest/README.md

 source .venv/bin/activate
 python main.py
 ```
-The agent will fetch the latest articles, select the top 5, enrich them with key takeaways, and generate a `daily_digest.md` file.
+The agent will fetch the latest articles, select the top 5, enrich them with key takeaways, and **send them via email** to the configured recipient.

 ### Run with Docker
 ```bash